markevanluik/WebShio/README.md

 For Angular setup refer to their [repository](https://github.com/angular/angular/blob/master/README.md).

-After setup if you are using VS Code you can start the web server with you terminal like so:
+After setup if you are using VS Code you can start the web server and open the application in the browser with your terminal like so:
 ```bash
 $ ng s -o
 ```